-Students who have earned 60 credits or more are dismissed from the university if their cumulative GPA remains below 2.0 at the en cumulative GPA remains below 2.0 at the end of their probationary semester.
+Students who have earned 60 credits or more are dismissed from the university if their cumulative GPA remains below 2.0 at the end of their probationary semester.

 The Student Success Office notifies students when they are placed on academic probation.
 Such notice includes a requirement that the student consult an academic advisor in his or her college early in the probationary semester.